thoo7100/usaco-problems/README.md

 # usaco-problems
-My solved problems for Baekjoon online judge
+My compiled collection of problems/questions I have solved/attempted on the Baekjoon Online Judge site.
 All questions are answered in Java 11

-The questions are translated from Korean.
+The questions are translated from Korean/have links to the solved problems.

+Thank you!